-You know that there’s a new version of Classcraft and you’re wondering … should I click that enticing I'M READY TO SWITCH button?
+You know that there’s a new version of Classcraft and you’re wondering … should I click that enticing LET'S GO button?
 Will upgrading ruin all the setups I made so far?
 Fear not, we’re here for you!

 Before you switch, a few things to consider:

 - Once you switch to the newer version, you can’t return to the current version of Classcraft

 - The switch happens on a per-account basis, you can’t switch some classes and not others

 - If you're part of a school license, your administrators will decide when you switch to the new experience